Root of Title Abstracts (New Abstracts)

 When to Order: A Preliminary Continuation is often required in the following situations:

-Time to Prepare: Preparation of a Preliminary Continuation can take up to two weeks to complete if the continuation is especially complex and there are lots of new documents to show in the abstract.
-However, most Preliminary Continuations require only a few days to complete.
-Preparation of a Final Continuation requires a few days at most.
-However, it is not uncommon for lenders to require that we show the release of a prior mortgage.
-Release of the prior mortgage often takes many weeks, and sometimes many months.
+Time to Prepare: Preparation of a Preliminary Continuation can take up to two weeks to complete if the continuation is especially complex and there is a high volume of new documents to show in the abstract.
+Many Preliminary Continuations require only a few days to complete.

 ^ Back to Top